wp-plugins/rj-quickcharts/README.txt

 The chart will be dynamically built out and updated as you type.
 Once you’re done, just save it and add it to any Post, Page or Custom Post Type by going to Add Media -> Insert Quick Chart.

 = Features =
-* Create bar, pie, donut and line charts with simple Intuitive UI
+* Create bar, pie and line charts with simple Intuitive UI
 * Charts are HTML, CSS and JavaScript so they will work on any modern mobile device
 * Charts will resize dynamically with responsive themes
 * Enter your data directly into the Excel-like table without having to know options or long short code sequences to build your chart